MoreiraLAB/mensadb-open/README.md

 - INSTALLATION REQUIREMENTS: First you will need to run `python setup.py` in your terminal to install all the dependencies necessary for feature extraction.
 Excluded from these dependencies are *psiblast* and *autodock tools* that need to be installed independently.
 Additionally the *non-redundant (nr) database* must be downloaded from NCBI (https://ftp.ncbi.nlm.nih.gov/blast/db/).

-- Before feature extraction you should perform a pre-processing of the pdb files.
+- Before feature extraction you should perform a PRE-PROCESSING of the pdb files.
 For that you need to:
 	- Trim non-transmembrane residues
 	- Remove heteroatoms
 	- Mutate exotic amino acids
 	- Model incomplete structures
 	- Dimer extraction from the structure Files
 	- Add hydrogens

 To see additional details in how to perform data pre-processing please see our review - "Structural Characterization of Membrane Protein Dimers" published in Methods in Molecular Biology - Protein Supersecondary Structures (https://www.springer.com/us/book/9781493991600).